ramahar/Coinography/README.md

 Coinography is a cryptocurrency trading platform inspired by Coinbase.
 This website was implemented utilizing Rails/PostgreSQL for the backend and React/Redux on the frontend.

-Coinbase Pro REST API was used to fetch price data in real-time.
-React's Recharts library was used for rendering price charts and user portfolios.

 ![](/app/assets/images/splash.png)

 ### Technologies